Azure/avdaccelerator/readme.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-# Known Issues

-Please report issues using the projects [issues](https://github.com/Azure/avdaccelerator/issues) tracker.

-### Reporting issues
+## Reporting issues

-Microsoft Support is not handling issues for any published tools in this repository.
-However, we would like to welcome you to open issues using GitHub issues to collaborate and improve these tools.
-You can open [issues](https://github.com/Azure/avdaccelerator/issues) and add the corresponding label (like **5-RDS-on-Windows-Server**) to associate it with the appropriate tool.
+Microsoft Support is not yet handling issues for any published tools in this repository.
+However, we would like to welcome you to open issues using GitHub [issues](https://github.com/Azure/avdaccelerator/issues) to collaborate and improve these tools.